Please click here for more information on our COVID Updates.

-Do you have a question about your child’s orthodontic treatment?
-Don’t worry, you’re not the only parent.
-Here are some of the most common questions we get asked from parents.
-And if you have any more, feel free to ask the friendly team here at Styrt Orthodontics.
-They’ll be happy to put your mind at ease and reassure you your child is in good hands.
+We are happy to answer any questions you may have about your child’s dental or orthodontic treatment.
+And if you have any more, feel free to ask the friendly team here at Dr. Paul J. Styrt, Specialists in Orthodontics & Pediatric Dentistry.
+We’ll be happy to put your mind at ease and reassure you your child is in good hands.

 Orthodontic problems such as crowding of the teeth, too much space between the teeth, jaw growth problems, protruding teeth, and bad bites can be inherited or caused by injury to the mouth, early or late loss of baby teeth, or thumb sucking habits.

 Most children have lost all their baby teeth by the age of 13 and by the end of their teen years the jaw bones will harden and no longer continue to grow.
 Orthodontic procedures for adults often take more time and can involve tooth extraction and the possibility of oral surgery.
 As a child, receiving early orthodontic treatment can help prevent the need for orthodontics as an adult, leaving little to no chance of extraction or surgery in the future.

 If your child is between the ages of seven and eight and shows signs of needing orthodontic care, or if you have been directed by your family dentist to visit the orthodontist, please contact our practice and schedule an appointment.
 Our team will provide your child with an initial exam and discuss with you the best steps to take toward caring for your child's smile.

 Your child's primary teeth are shed at various times throughout childhood.
 Permanent teeth begin erupting at age six and continue until age 21.
 Adults have 28 permanent teeth (32, teeth including wisdom teeth).